 Schedule your business hours.
-I hate to say this, but the most effective thing I’ve done is learn to set aside work when I’m not actually working.
+I hate to say this, but one of the most effective things I’ve done is learn to set aside work when I’m not actually working.
 That sounds really funny, but I am an all or nothing person.
 I like to throw myself into a project.
 Eat, sleep and breathe that project.
 And then there comes the inevitable burnout.

 If you can learn to keep business within business hours, I can almost guarantee you that you won’t be nearly as stressed about your business.

 Incorporate some good business tools that can help you work faster and more efficiently.
 There are some repetitive work tasks that you can either automate, or batch and get done even faster.

 Find a work model that works well for you.
 It will change for each person’s personality type and business, but if you put the work into finding a smooth working model you’ll be able to grow your business smoothly, and keep your sanity in place. 😉